Genbox/VelcroPhysics/README.md

 # Welcome to Velcro Physics (Formerly Farseer Physics Engine)

+## Warning Under construction
+It has been years since this code was last touched, and technology has moved a lot since.
+The code is currently under construction and subject to change.
+If you need a physics engine right now, please use the [previous release](https://farseerphysics.codeplex.com/releases/view/110074).

 ## What is this?
 Velcro Physics is a high performance 2D collision detection system with realistic physics responses.